cenit-io/cenit-docs/docs/connector_factory/creating_a_new_recipe.md

 Let's see, in detail, how to create the recipe.
 We are using as an example the creation of a Recipe for mapping a Slack User to a Zoho CRM Contact.

 At first you need to select the origin connector (Slack in the case of the example) and the destination connector (Zohocrm in the case of the example).
-The namespace and the name of the collection are generated automatically from the origin and the destination connectors.
+The namespace (SlackToZohocrm in the case of the example) and the name of the collection (slack_to_zohocrm in the case of the example) are generated automatically from the origin and the destination connectors.

 ![image](https://user-images.githubusercontent.com/54523080/177053112-4dc672dd-0292-4e1f-8da5-e71dc0002656.png)